nus-cs2113-AY2021S1/tp/README.md

 ## Documentation

-Documentation for Quotesify including User and Developer guide is stored in */docs* directory.
+Documentation for Quotesify including User and Developer Guide is stored in */docs* directory.

 Click [here](https://ay2021s1-cs2113t-t09-3.github.io/tp/) to access the documentation such as User Guide and Developer Guide.

-## Build automation using Gradle

-* This project uses Gradle for build automation and dependency management.
-It includes a basic build script as well (i.e. the `build.gradle` file).
-* If you are new to Gradle, refer to the [Gradle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/gradle.html).

 ## Testing

 ### I/O redirection tests

-* To run _I/O redirection_ tests (aka _Text UI tests_), navigate to the `text-ui-test` and run the `runtest(.bat/.sh)` script.
+* To execute *I/O redirection tests*:
+  1. Navigate to the `text-ui-test` directory.
+  2. Enter the input commands into the `INPUT.TXT` file.
+  3. Run the runtest(.bat/.sh).

+ * A comparison will be done between `EXPECTED.TXT` and `ACTUAL.TXT`

+### JUnit Tests

-### JUnit tests
+* JUnit tests are stored in the `src/test/java` directory.

-* A skeleton JUnit test (`src/test/java/seedu/duke/DukeTest.java`) is provided with this project template.
-* If you are new to JUnit, refer to the [JUnit Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/junit.html).
+* If you are new to JUnit, please refer to the [JUnit Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/junit.html).

 ## Checkstyle

-* A sample CheckStyle rule configuration is provided in this project.
+* CheckStyle rule is configured in this project.
-* If you are new to Checkstyle, refer to the [Checkstyle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/checkstyle.html).
+* If you are new to Checkstyle, please refer to the [Checkstyle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/checkstyle.html).

+## Build automation using Gradle

+* This project uses Gradle for build automation and dependency management.
+* If you are new to Gradle, please refer to the [Gradle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/gradle.html).

 ## CI using GitHub Actions